 The most current research disputes the claim that SOCE is ineffective or harmful (Santero et al., 2018; Jones and Yarhouse, 2011; Sprigg, 2018).
 Efforts to change unwanted homosexual attractions are not generally harmful according to many who have experienced change therapy or received spiritual guidance for unwanted SSA.

 The assertion that “as a matter of psychology homosexuality is irreversible and that attempts to change are harmful” contains two major errors.
-First the notion that homosexuality is irreversible has been repeatedly disproven.
-With regard to therapeutic harm there is simply no empirically validated proof that changing one’s sexual attractions, behaviours, identity or orientation causes harm.
+First, the notion that homosexuality is irreversible has been repeatedly disproven.
+With regard to therapeutic harm, there is simply no empirically validated proof that changing one’s sexual attractions, behaviours, identity, or orientation causes harm.

 Researchers need to investigate pre-existing traumas, suicidal ideation, and mental health conditions of those claiming that therapy has caused traumatic conditions.
 There are many issues regarding the APA’s position on immutability that need to be further explored.
 The Task Force chosen to bring understanding to the issue of ‘conversion therapy’ definitely seems biased.